mattvenn/kicad/breadboard-psu/README.md

 ## Tips

-* Don't bother naming components, that will happen automatically
+* Don't bother naming components, that will happen automatically when you 'annotate components'
 * The regulator footprint is in the power_integrations library
 * Use the hot keys below!